-As shown on last Employee Pay Statement for 2015 (12/24 or 12/31) PLUS TAXABLE BENEFIT STATE VEHICLE - For those employees who were permanently assigned State Vehicles and park the vehicle overnight at their residence.
-(IRS Code Sections 61 and 132) TAXABLE BENEFIT MOVING EXPENSE - For those employees who were reimbursed for XXXX.XX taxable belver if wo virve EA Elvse - for those employees who were remoused for TAXABLE BENEFIT PARKING - For those employees who have employer-provided XXXX.XX parking in excess of \$250.00 per month.
-(IRS Code Section 132) TAXABLE BENEFIT GROUP LEGAL SERVICES - For those employees who are provided XXXX.XX with an employer-prepaid group legal service.
-(IRS Code Section 120) XXXX.XX IMPUTED INCOME FOR DOMESTIC PARTNER BENEFITS (IRS Code Section 106) and/or IMPUTED INCOME FOR HEALTH REIMBURSEMENT ARRANGEMENT (IRS Code Section 105) XXXX.XX TAXABLE MEAL PAYMENTS AND TRAVEL OT MEAL PAYMENTS (TOM) - If you received a non-overnight meal reimbursement in 2015, you will be taxed on this payment (IRS Code Section 132).
-XXXX.XX MINUS EARNINGS HEART AND LUNG ACT OR ACT 534/632 EARNINGS - Nontaxable Earnings provided by statute in lieu of Workers Compensation benefits XXXX.XX INSURANCE PREMIUM PAYMENTS - Amounts paid to an employee for reimbursement of employee-paid medical insurance premium as part of a grievance settlement XXXX.XX NONTAXABLE PAYMENTS - Amounts paid to an employee for nontaxable reimbursements and payments.
-XXXX.XX MINUS DEDUCTIONS RETIREMENT PICKUP CONTRIBUTIONS (Non Heart & Lung, or Act 534/632 Earnings) XXXX.XX RETIREMENT SSI PICKUP CONTRIBUTIONS XXXX.XX PRE-TAX MEDICAL DEDUCTIONS - (IRS Code Section 125) XXXX.XX NONTAXABLE MAINTENANCE DEDUCTIONS - For those employees who had VVVV VV Nontaxable Maintenance Deductions during the year DEFERRED COMPENSATION DEDUCTIONS - (IRS Code Section 457) XXXX.XX XXXX.XX FAMILY CARE ASSISTANCE PROGRAM DEDUCTIONS - (IRS Code Section 129) XXXX.XX OVERPAYMENT RECOVERY - Taxable overpayments from a prior period reduce current period gross taxable earnings XXXX.XX
+As shown on last Employee Pay Statement for 2023 (12/22 or 12/29) \$ xxxx.xx PLUS TAXABLE BENEFIT STATE VEHICLE - For those employees who were permanently assigned State Vehicles and park the vehicle overnight at their residence.
+(IRS Code Sections 61 and 132) XXXX.XX TAXABLE BENEFIT MOVING EXPENSE - For those employees who were reimbursed for taxable moving expenses incurred.
+(IRS Code Section 132) XXXX.XX TAXABLE BENEFIT PARKING - For those employees who have employer-provided parking in excess of \$300.00 per month.
+(IRS Code Section 132) XXXX.XX TAXABLE BENEFIT GROUP LEGAL SERVICES - For those employees who are provided with an employer-prepaid group legal service.
+(IRS Code Section 120) XXXX.XX TAXABLE MEAL PAYMENTS AND TRAVEL OT MEAL PAYMENTS (TOM) - If you received a non-overnight meal reimbursement in 2023, you will be taxed on this payment (IRS Code Section 132).
+XXXX.XX